 The Police Officer’s Narrative

 The police officer is not there to assign fault.
-Generally, the officer will make a determination as to whether each driver is sober, or made a dangerous maneuver which caused the accident.
+Generally, the officer will make a determination as to whether each driver is sober, or made a dangerous maneuver that caused the accident.
 However, the officer will usually speak with each driver alone.
 This means, you may not know the other driver’s version of the story until you see your Police Report.

 The Police Report

 The police report is where you’ll be able to see if the other driver is lying about the accident.
 Typically, the report will say “The driver of Unit 1 states…” and it will then lay out your version of the facts.
-In a separate paragraph, it will say “The driver of Unit 2 states…” and it will then lay out driver two’s version of the facts.
+In a separate paragraph, it will say “The driver of Unit 2 states…” and it will then layout driver two’s version of the facts.
 If these versions are different from one another, you may have trouble recovering from the other driver’s insurance company even if you were not at fault.

 But The Other Driver Is Lying About The Accident

 Unfortunately, if the stories of each driver conflict with one another, the insurance companies will each take their driver’s side of the story to be true.
 This means even if the accident was not your fault, you will not be able to recover from the other driver’s insurance company.
 In the personal injury world, this type of dispute is commonly called a “He Said, She Said” accident.
 It results in a stalemate between insurance companies and each driver is encouraged to repair their own vehicle and put a claim in with their own insurance company.
 This is generally the result when you choose to proceed to settle without a personal injury lawyer.